jpedro/jpedro.github.io/self-hosting.md

 Replacing surge is the easiest.
-Just install nginx on a linux machine and run rsync to the right directory.
+Just install nginx on a linux machine and rsync files into the right directory.

-Boom!
-It's done boss.
-Any more questions?
+**Boom!
+Done.** Any more questions?

 ### One conf to rule them all